 According to a Harvard Business School study, businesses with strong sustainability do better over time.
 Rather of seeing corporate citizenship as a short-term marketing campaign, these businesses made long-term investments in their initiatives.

-Corporate citizenship investments should be included into your company strategy, according to experts, and your actions should be reviewed on a regular basis to ensure you’re on track.
+Corporate citizenship investments should be included into your company strategy, according to experts, and your actions should be analyzed on a regular basis to ensure you’re on track.

 Palo Alto Software CEO Sabrina Parsons states,